All posts tagged: Laurie Sallarulo

 About Junior Achievement of South Florida

 Junior Achievement of South Florida (JA) inspires and prepares youth to succeed in a global economy.
 JA provides real-world training in financial literacy including budgeting, spending, investing and the use of credit; offers cutting-edge skill-building opportunities that enable young people to explore meaningful, productive careers; teaches students how to start businesses; and introduces entrepreneurial values that strengthen workplaces.
-Last year, with the help of over 7,100 trained corporate and community volunteers, JA delivered over 20 various programs to more than 54,000 students in classrooms throughout Broward and south Palm Beach counties and at JA World Huizenga Center at the Lillian S. Wells Pavilion, a first-class facility housing JA BizTown and JA Finance Park.
+Last year, with the help of over 7,100 trained corporate and community volunteers, JA delivered over 20 various programs to more than 54,000 students in classrooms throughout Broward and south Palm Beach counties and at JA World Huizenga Center at the Lillian S. Wells Pavilion, a first-class facility housing JA BizTown and JA Career Discovery Park.
 For more information about Junior Achievement of South Florida, visit www.JASouthFlorida.org.
 Follow JA on social media @jasouthflorida.

 State Farm Awards $60,000 Grant to Junior Achievement